rhoai-mlops/lab-instructions/docs/8-the-supporting-acts/6-model-security.md

 ## Explore Model Scanning

 1. We'll use an open source too called `modelscan` to scan the model to determine if they contain unsafe code.
-Let's go to Jupyter Notebook workbench to first get familiar with the tool.
+Let's go to Jupyter Notebook `<USER_NAME>-hitmusic-wb` workbench (Standard Data Science) to first get familiar with the tool.
 Open up the notebook `8-securing_ai/1-modelscan.ipynb` and go through the cells.

 ## Include Model Scanning in the pipeline

 1. Now, let's create a task in our pipeline after the model is created but before generating the `modelcar` artifact.
 If the model has vulnerability to attack, no need to store it in our OCI registry since we are not going to deploy it.

     In order to do that, we need to update out update.
-Go over to code-server workbench and add below line to `mlops-gitops/toolings/ct-pipeline/config.yaml`.
+Go over to `<USER_NAME>-mlops-toolings` workbench (code-server) and add below line to `mlops-gitops/toolings/ct-pipeline/config.yaml`.
 It will enable a Tekton task to run basically the same commands you just ran in the Notebook:

     ```yaml
     chart_path: charts/pipelines